Quo Vadis (New York restaurant)

 Quo Vadis was a fashionable restaurant in New York City located at 26 East 63rd Street near the corner with Madison Avenue.
 It operated from 1946 until 1984.
 W magazine referred to it in 1972, as one of "Les Six, the last bastions of grand luxe dining in New York."
-The other five named were La Grenouille, La Caravelle, La Côte Basque, Lafayette, and Lutèce; of these, only La Grenouille remains open.
+The other five named were La Grenouille, La Caravelle, La Côte Basque, Lafayette, and Lutèce.

 History

 The restaurant was established in 1946 by two Italians, Gino Robusti and Bruno Caravaggi, who met when they were both working in Spa, Belgium.
 They had originally come to the United States in 1939 to work in the Belgian Pavilion's restaurant at the 1939 New York World's Fair and stayed on to work at Brussels Restaurant on 26 East 63rd Street.
 Founded by Albert Giambelli who had run the Belgian Pavilion's restaurant, it was located on the ground floor of the Leonori Building, one of the first large apartment buildings in New York to convert their ground floor into retail space.
 In 1946 Robusti and Caravaggi bought the Brussels and renamed it Quo Vadis.
 The new restaurant's opulent decor featured Roman columns, Italian mosaics, and walls covered in red velvet.
 The Quo Vadis logo printed on their menus and matchbooks was an elaborate crest in red and green featuring a drawing of the Capitoline Wolf inside a large letter "Q".
 The two owners always wore tuxedos and their male customers were required to wear a coat and tie.